KevinZeng233/CrysCo/README.md

 2-python C:/Users/mom19004/Downloads/sams/main.py --data_dir "C:/Users/mom19004/Downloads/sams/" --data "M.pt"

+# Prediction

+for prediction, you can use prediction.ipynb file. you need to run this notebook in the difrectory that you saved your pretrained model.

 # References

 If you use this repository, in addition to our manuscript, please cite the following papers:

-1-
-# Prediction:
-for prediction, you can use prediction.ipynb file. you need to run this notebook in the difrectory that you saved your pretrained model.

 1- Omee, Sadman Sadeed, et al. "Scalable deeper graph neural networks for high-performance materials property prediction."
 Patterns 3.5 (2022).
 2- Wang, Anthony Yu-Tung, et al. "Compositionally restricted attention-based network for materials property predictions."
 Npj Computational Materials 7.1 (2021): 77.